itential/itential-mcp/docs/tools.md

 - **get_command_templates** - Get all command templates from Itential Platform (global and project-scoped)
 - **describe_command_template** - Get detailed information about a specific command template including commands and rules
+- **create_command_template** - Create a new command template with specified name, commands, and validation rules
+- **update_command_template** - Update an existing command template with new commands and validation rules
 - **run_command_template** - Execute a command template against specified devices with rule evaluation and results
 - **run_command** - Run a single command against multiple devices and get execution results